Bayesian inference for spatio-temporal spike-and-slab priors: Numerical Experiments

 \section{Numerical Experiments}

-In this section we conduct a series of experiments designed to investigate the properties of the proposed model and the associated EP inference scheme. \\ \\ We describe six experiments with a Gaussian observation model and one experiment with a probit observation model.
-In the first four experiments, we focus on problem instances with a single measurement vector.
+In this section, we conduct a series of experiments designed to investigate the properties of the proposed model and the associated EP inference scheme. \\ \\ We describe seven experiments with a Gaussian observation model and one experiment with a probit observation model.
+In the first five experiments, we focus on problem instances with a single measurement vector.
 Experiment 1 investigates the effect of the prior by analyzing a synthetic data set with a range of different values for the hyperparameters.
 In the second experiment, we compare the three different approximation schemes (low rank, common precision, group) to standard EP.
-Specifically, we analyze a synthetic data set with all four methods and discuss the results.
+Specifically, we analyze a synthetic data set with all four methods and compare the results.
 Experiment 3 is designed to investigate how the EP algorithms perform as a function of the undersampling ratio $N/D$ giving rise to the so-called \textit{phase transition curves} \citep{journals/pieee/DonohoT10}.
-In this experiment we compare the proposed methods to state-of-the-art methods using simulated data.
-In Experiment 4 we apply our model to a binary classification task, where the goal is to discriminate between utterances of two different vowels using log-periodograms as features. \\ \\ In Experiment 5-7, we turn our attention to problems with multiple measurement vectors.
-In the fifth experiment, we qualitatively study the properties of the proposed methods in the multiple measurement vector setting.
+In experiment 4, we apply the proposed model to a compressed sensing problem and in experiment 5, we apply our model to a binary classification task, where the goal is to discriminate between utterances of two different vowels using log-periodograms as features. \\ \\ In Experiment 6-8, we turn our attention to problems with multiple measurement vectors.
+In the sixth experiment, we qualitatively study the properties of the proposed methods in the multiple measurement vector setting.
 We demonstrate the benefits of modeling both the spatial and temporal structure of the support and discuss the marginal likelihood approximation for hyperparameter tuning.
-Experiment 6 studies the performance of the EP algorithms as a function of the undersampling ratio when multiple measurement vectors are available and compare the results to competing methods.
-Finally, in Experiment 7 we apply the proposed method to the EEG source localization problem \citep{baillet2001a}.
-These problems are in general very challenging because they are characterized by being both extremely ill-posed and extremely ill-conditioned. \\ \\ For the experiments with synthetic data with use \textit{Normalized Mean Square Error (NMSE)} and \textit{F-measure} \citep{Rijsbergen:1979:IR:539927} to quantify the performance of the algorithms.
-In particular, we compute the NMSE between the posterior mean of $\X$, i.e. $\hat{\X} = \E_{Q(\X|\Y)}\left[\X\right]$, and the true solution $\X_0$ to quantify the algorithms abilities to reconstruct the true signal $\X_0$
+Experiment 7 studies the performance of the EP algorithms as a function of the undersampling ratio when multiple measurement vectors are available and compare the results to competing methods.
+Finally, in Experiment 8 we apply the proposed method to an EEG source localization problem \citep{baillet2001a}. \\ \\ For the subset of experiments, where the ground truth solutions are available, we use the \textit{Normalized Mean Square Error (NMSE)} and the \textit{F-measure} \citep{Rijsbergen:1979:IR:539927} to quantify the performance of the algorithms.
+In particular, we compute the NMSE between the posterior mean $\hat{\X} = \E_{Q(\X|\Y)}\left[\X\right]$ and the true solution $\X_0$ to quantify the algorithms abilities to reconstruct the true signal $\X_0$